NodeBB/nodebb-english/installing/cloud/openshift.rst

 Note: You might have to type 'exit' once, and then again to exit SSH completely.

-**Step 11:** Go back to https://openshift.redhat.com/app/console/applications and then click NodeBB application.
+**Step 11:** Go back to <a href="https://openshift.redhat.com/app/console/applications" target="_blank">https://openshift.redhat.com/app/console/applications</a> and then click NodeBB application.
 Copy the URL address from "Scoure Code."
 A similar scoure code URL address should be this: ssh://[code]@nodebb-[namespace].rhcloud.com/~/git/nodebb.git/

 **Step 12:** Go back to terminal.
 Paste the following command and then paste the URL address.